ascopes/hcl4j/SPEC.md

 (* xxx *)  a comment
 ```

+## Encoding

+HCL config files are expected to be UTF-8 encoded.
+These can be started with or
+without a UTF-8 byte-order mark.

+The UTF-8 byte-order mark comprises of three bytes:

+    0xEF 0xBB 0xBF

 ## Lexical Analysis

 Lexical analysis occurs using several lexer modes that are pushed and popped